 - Partner with organizations that demonstrate a similar commitment to equity

-- Continuously seek out guidance, advice, and collaboration from minority thought leaders and business owners in the field
+- Continuously seek out guidance, advice, and collaboration from thought leaders and business owners who embody different lived experiences than myself

 - Pay these consultants and collaborators for the time and value they add to this business